vegaprotocol/specs/protocol/0056-REWA-rewards_overview.md

 * Setup and fund multiple reward account for the market ETHUSDT:
     * Transfer 10000 $VEGA to `ETHUSDT | market creation | $VEGA`
     * Transfer 20000 USDC to `ETHUSDT | market creation | USDC`
-* start trading in the market such that trading volume in USDT is less than 10^6
+* start trading in the market such that traded value for fee purposes in USDT is less than 10^6

 #### Expectation
 At the end of the epoch no payout has been made for the market ETHUSDT and the reward account balances should remain unchanged.